longhorn/longhorn-tests/docs/content/manual/pre-release/node-not-ready/node-restart/physical-node-reboot.md

 ---
 title: Physical node reboot
 ---
+1. Create StatefulSet/Deployment with 3 a replicas volume.
-1. Reboot the node that the controller (StatefulSet/Deployment) attached to.
-After reboot complete, the volume should be reattached to the node.
+2. Reboot the volume node that the controller (StatefulSet/Deployment) attached to.
+After the reboot is complete, the volume should be healthy and the data should be correct.